Crosse & Blackwell: Early history

-Jackson's, a colonial produce business, was established in London in 1706, later becoming West & Wyatt and specialising in pickles, sauces and condiments, plus salted fish, and it held Royal appointments to George III, George IV and William IV.
-Described as "oilmen and salters," West & Wyatt had factory premises at 11 King Street (now Shaftesbury Avenue) in Soho in 1818, packaging and supplying sweet oils, foods preserved in oil, and crystallised fruits and preserves.
+Jackson's, a colonial produce business, was established in London in 1706, later becoming West & Wyatt and specialising in pickles, sauces and condiments, plus salted fish, and it held royal appointments to George III, George IV and William IV.
+Described as "oilmen and salters", West & Wyatt had factory premises at 11 King Street (now Shaftesbury Avenue) in Soho in 1818, packaging and supplying sweet oils, foods preserved in oil, and crystallised fruits and preserves.

 In 1819, the company was joined by two apprentices: Edmund Crosse (1804–1862) and Thomas Blackwell (1804–1879).
 In 1830 they borrowed £600 from their families to buy the business, which became known as "Crosse & Blackwell".
-The company was one of the first to secure a Royal Warrant from Queen Victoria, in 1837.
+The company was one of the first to secure a royal warrant from Queen Victoria, in 1837.

-By 1839 the company had expanded and moved its offices and shop to 20-21 Soho Square.
+By 1839, the company had expanded and moved its offices and shop to 20–21 Soho Square.
 During the following decade, it pioneered the use of celebrity chefs as endorsers and collaborators, working with Alexis Soyer from 1850 to create the tangy Soyer's Sauce, Soyer's Relish and Soyer's Sultana Sauce products.
 It was also a wholesaler of Lea & Perrins Worcestershire sauce.

-Crosse & Blackwell opened a vinegar brewery in Caledonian Road and started pickle packing at Soho Square (described by Henry Mayhew in his 1865 book The Shops and Companies of London, and the Trades and Manufactories of Great Britain, in a report entitled 'Girls in Pickle').
-Crosse & Blackwell also acquired a small Bermondsey canning firm, Gamble & Company, established in 1812 (as Donkin, Hall and Gamble) to produce preserved fruit, vegetables and meat to supply long distance vessels.
-In 1849, the company also established a plant in Cork, Ireland to produce canned salmon.
+Crosse & Blackwell opened a vinegar brewery in Caledonian Road and started pickle packing at Soho Square, described by Henry Mayhew in his 1865 book The Shops and Companies of London, and the Trades and Manufactories of Great Britain, in a report entitled "Girls in Pickle".
+Crosse & Blackwell also acquired a small Bermondsey canning firm, Gamble & Company, established in 1812 as Donkin, Hall and Gamble, to produce preserved fruit, vegetables and meat to supply long-distance vessels.
+In 1849, the company also established a plant in Cork, Ireland, to produce canned salmon.

 Over the latter years of the 19th century, Crosse & Blackwell developed several buildings in Charing Cross Road, close to its Soho Square premises.
 In 1875–76, the company commissioned a two-storey stable complex at 111 Charing Cross Road, designed by architect Robert Lewis Roumieu.
-Roumieu died in 1877, but his son, Reginald St Aubyn Roumieu, trading as Roumieu & Aitchison, completed a further warehouse at 151-155 Charing Cross Road (which remained in use until 1921), and in 1888 designed another warehouse at 157 Charing Cross Road (completed in 1893; in 1927, this was redeveloped as the Astoria theatre).
-From 1888 until the 1920s, Crosse & Blackwell also had offices at 114-116 Charing Cross Road, again designed by Roumieu & Aitchison.
+Roumieu died in 1877, but his son, Reginald St Aubyn Roumieu, trading as Roumieu & Aitchison, completed a further warehouse at 151–155 Charing Cross Road, (which remained in use until 1921) and, in 1888, designed another warehouse at 157 Charing Cross Road, which was completed in 1893.
+In 1927, it was redeveloped as a cinema, later the Astoria theatre and music venue.
+In 2010, following the Astoria's demolition to make way for the London Crossrail scheme, the remains of around 13,000 Victorian jam jars and pickle pots were recovered from a former vault of the warehouse.
+From 1888 until the 1920s, Crosse & Blackwell also had offices at 114–116 Charing Cross Road, again designed by Roumieu & Aitchison.